jbroadway/menubuilder/README.md

 The label and either page or link are required.
 The rest is optional.

+Menu files are saved in the `conf/menubuilder` folder as `.yml` files.

 ## Integration

 You can integrate menus into your site in one of two ways: